stefanpejcic/OpenPanel/documentation/docs/admin/users/openpanel.md

 ```

 :::tip
-Provide `random` as password to generate a strong random password.
+Provide `generate` as password to generate a strong random password.
 :::

   </TabItem>